-Mauritania suffers from recurrent droughts leading to food insecurity, high malnutrition rates, and disrupted livelihoods.
+Mauritania suffers from recurrent droughts that lead to food insecurity, high malnutrition rates, and disrupted livelihoods.
 In 2018, the lean season began in March, two months earlier than usual, and is expected to last until September.
-Over 538,000 people are estimated to be in IPC 3 (Crisis) and IPC 4 (Emergency) until the end of August.
+More than 538,000 people were estimated to be in IPC 3 (Crisis) and IPC 4 (Emergency) until the end of August.
 Drought conditions contribute to livelihoods disruption, with drought-related migration occurring several months earlier than usual and negative coping mechanisms reported across the agropastoral zone. ?

-Regional instability and conflict in Mali continues to drive displacement into Mauritania, with over 56,000 refugees hosted in the south-east of the country.
+Regional instability and conflict in Mali continue to drive displacement into Mauritania, with over 56,000 refugees hosted in the south-east of the country.
 Refugees are particularly vulnerable to food insecurity and malnutrition.?

 INFORM measures Mauritania’s risk of humanitarian crisis and disaster to be very high, at 5.5/10.
-The lack of coping capacities in the country are of particular concern.?
+The lack of coping capacities in the country is of particular concern.?

 Parliamentary and local elections in Mauritania are scheduled for November 2018. ?

-Food security: Food availability has been decreasing because of the reduction in agricultural production and the depletion of food reserves due to drought condition persisting across the country.
-Prices of imported food increased significantly in 2018, limiting the access to food, primarily affecting poor households.
+Food security: Food availability has been decreasing because of lower agricultural production and the depletion of food reserves due to drought condition across the country.
+Prices of imported food rose significantly in 2018, limiting the access to food and primarily affecting poor households.

 Nutrition: Malnutrition rates are high due to poor food availability and access.
 11% of children aged 6-59 months are acutely malnourished (GAM), with 2.3% presenting severe acute malnutrition, and 8.6% suffering from moderate acute malnutrition.